Geri-Borbas/iOS.Library.eppz_kit/README.md

 #### EPPZGestureRecognizer
 A cool compositable object that reduces boilerplate for recognizing gestures.
-Also arranges some undelying stuff (e.g. double tap do not block triple tap).
+Also arranges some underlying stuff (e.g. double-tap does not block triple-tap).
 ```Objective-C
 //A typical setup in a view controller.
 -(void)viewDidLoad